wenhaoq20/Spendy/README.md

 ## Team Members
 ### Eddy
-- Contributions: Worked on setting up the project repository and initial README documentation. </br>
+- Current: Worked on setting up the project repository and initial README documentation.
 - Next Steps: Will focus on developing the user account management backend.

 ### Johanan
-- Contributions: Developed the initial frontend layout and design.</br>
+- Current: Set up the basic server and API endpoints.
-- Next Steps: Will work on enhancing the UI/UX design for expense tracking.
+- Next Steps: Will focus on integrating financial calculations and budget tracking functionalities.

 ### Sean
-- Contributions: Outlined the ERD and planned the database schema.</br>
+- Current: Outlined the ERD and planned the database schema.
 - Next Steps: Will implement the expense management and categorization features.

 ### Wenhao
-- Contributions: Set up the basic server and API endpoints.</br>
+- New completions: Designed and developed the frontend layout and design.
+- Current: Adding more functionality to the frontend pages based on the backend implementation.
-- Next Steps: Will focus on integrating financial calculations and budget tracking functionalities.
+- Next Steps: Will work on enhancing the UI/UX design for expense tracking.

 </br>